roy-rishi/spotify-data-processor/README.md

 set the data path in [vars.py](./vars.py) to the path to the exported data

 ## usage
+first, preprocess all files with
+`python3 preprocessor.py`

+then, run the processor
 `python3 main.py`

 ## filter schema